Postcards

 And too good not to share with kindred spirits.

-Here’s to waiting / to find Whitman waiting patiently / scribbled on the back of packs / whispering across centuries / reaching like seashells washed ashore / for humble travelers bowing their heads / searching for a little light / to lighten their loads
+Here’s to waiting / and finding Whitman waiting patiently / weighty on the backs of packs / whispering across centuries / seashell words washed ashore / waiting for waiting travelers willing to bow their heads / for a little light / to lighten their loads

 Got up yesterday morning feeling … untethered.
 Outside, the sun was coming up on an unseasonably warm November day.
 The kind of sunshine we almost don’t deserve.
 I was feeling the heaviness of everything.